flashcarts/nds-index/_card/ncard.md

 website: http://web.archive.org/web/20070107032710/http://www.dsgba.com/
 ---

 The N-Card is a series of NAND based flashcarts by DSGBA with the games stored on an internal NAND flash module.
 The contents of the NAND is accessed by the use of a Slot 2 USB adapter or by the use of a direct USB dongle.
-This cart saves game progress to SRAM and saves back to NAND upon rebooting, for the interim it makes use of a small rechargeable cell to keep the SRAM powered, however due to age, the battery may not hold much of a charge, so it is advise to reboot the console immediately after saving to ensure your progress is saved.
+This cart saves game progress to SRAM and saves back to NAND upon rebooting, for the interim it makes use of a small rechargeable cell to keep the SRAM powered, however due to age, the battery may not hold much of a charge, so it is advised to reboot the console immediately after saving to ensure your progress is saved.

 The N-Card also had many clones under different names (DS Linker, DS Fire Link, Ultra FlashPass EX, NeoFlash MK5, Ultra N-Card) which are all compatible with the same uDisk and Xulumenu firmware.